hleb-kastseika/conways-game-of-life/README.md

-# conways-game-of-life
+# Conway's Game of Life
-Conway's Game of Life implementation, created on Lua with the LÖVE framework.
+Conway's Game of Life created with Lua with the LÖVE framework.

 ![Screenshot](https://pbs.twimg.com/media/CUgPnwGUcAAzIUg.png:large)